terrario-js/terrario/docs/api.md

 ## parser.many(min: number, terminator: Parser): Parser
 Stability: Experimental

-The many() can have a termination condition.
+The parser.many() can have a termination condition.

 The following example uses many to match strings up to ")".
 The terminating condition ")" is not consumed.